India and the Geopolitics of the Indian Ocean

 Related, India’s coal producers form a powerful political group.
 But India, it would seem, should have a strong interest in rapidly moving towards electric vehicles and renewable energy.
 This would reduce large imports of oil and natural gas.
 Terrible air pollution scares away tourists, adversely affects the economy, and the health of Indians.
 One study estimates that air pollution contributes to 1.7 million deaths per year.

 India, in the past, has had strong internal regional cultures and languages, and resistance to a national government in the north.
-Economic development in the south and central regions, especially the tech centers of Bangalore and Hyderabad, may mitigate historical opposition to Delhi.
-This might be a political benefit as India makes a concerted effort to modernize and join the global economy.
-India recently held a huge exposition to attract AI investment and promote deals with Indian companies.
-The highlight was a picture of Modi raising hands with the founders of OpenAI and Anthropic.
+Economic development in the south and central regions, especially the area around the tech centers of Bangalore and Hyderabad, may mitigate historical opposition to Delhi.
+There has been a large internal migration of workers from the poor north to the richer south, maybe as many as 100 million people.
+This might create a political benefit as India makes a concerted effort to modernize and join the global economy.

 The basic internal problem India has, and has always had, is that the South Asia area is incredibly diverse, fragmented, and difficult to rule from a central government.
 Central control was almost always in the past been imposed from outside - Muslim invaders from central Asia or Christian invaders from England.
 The difference is that the central government now is domestic and Hindu.
 But that is only partially true for the region because of the partitions.
 And the current government seems intent on making non-Hindus second-class citizens.
 Besides Muslims, that includes "tribal" areas.

 This points out another area of Indian-Chinese rivalry.
 India has been focused on Pakistan since independence.
 They have fought three wars.
 Kashmir is an ongoing source of conflict.
-Except for its nuclear weapons, I don't think Pakistan poses any military threat to India.
+Except for its nuclear weapons, Pakistan does not seem to pose a military threat to India.
 India has a much larger and better army.
-Pakistan lost East Pakistan (Bangladesh) in 1971 - half of Pakistan's population.
-Pakistan is a mess, with a bad economy, a large and growing population, serious ecological problems, and many areas either wanting out or sees the Punjabi-military government as a threat.
-So that focuses India on China.
+Pakistan lost East Pakistan (Bangladesh) in 1971 -almost half of Pakistan's population.
+Pakistan is a mess, with a bad economy, a large and growing population, an internal Taliban threat probably supported by the Afghanistan Taliban, serious ecological problems, and many areas either wanting out or sees the Punjabi-military government as a threat.
+So that focuses India more on China.
 One area is that India and China have conflicting claims along their common borders in the north.

 The main potential area of contention is the Indian Ocean, which is wide, diversified, with many different countries and cultures.
 In the long run, can India find allies, who are also worried about the geopolitical influence of China?
 I don't know.
 In addition, the Indian Ocean is connected economically, thru the Malacca Strait, with the South China Sea.
 China's frontier.
 China gets most of its oil from the Middle East and much of its trade with the rest of the world thru the Indian Ocean.

-I think countries facing China in the South China Sea are very nervous about what China will do in the future.
+Countries facing China in the South China Sea seem to be apprehensive about what China will do in the future.
 Like Europe after WWII facing the Soviet Union, these countries are relying on America as a counter-weight and potential protector.
 These countries seem to be moving (slowly) towards some sort of closer military and economic cooperation but they all have a basic problem.
 China is their main trading partner.
 Even more so because of US tariffs.
 Trade among Asian countries is small compared to trade with China.
 And China is rapidly developing a blue-water navy.
 There is some doubt about whether the U.S. would defend Taiwan.
 What about the Philippines?

 Asian countries may increase their trade with India, and even some more military cooperation.
 But India cannot project power.
 Yet.